bmwilli/resourceManagers/mesos/com.ibm.streams.mesos/README.md

 ## mkdomain command
 streamtool mkdomain --property domain.externalResourceManager=mesos

+## start mesos manager
+./streams-on-mesos start --master zk://172.31.29.41:2181/mesos

+## Get status
+./streams-on-mesos status -d StreamsDomain

 ## To Do (Working notes to get version 1.0.0 ready)
 * Double check synchronized blocks
+* Track allocated and pending resources and messaging
+* Handle releaseResource() call for all and for specific descriptors
 * Traverse ResourceDescriptor
 	* Map how fields are used and named
 	* Be able to get this from a StreamsMesosResource object